 Today we’re going to take an in-depth look at the most commonly-grown air plant in the United States and find out all about its history, growth habits, and a few common uses for its foliage.

-The name “Spanish moss” actually originated as “Spanish beard”.
-Native American tribal people called it “itla-okla”, which meant “tree hair”.
-Some French thought that it resembled a conquistador’s long beard and began calling it “Barbe Espagnol”, or Spanish beard.
-While the Spaniards retaliated by referring to it as “Cabello Frances”, or French Hair, it never caught on.
+The name “Spanish moss” actually originated as “Spanish beard.”
+Native American tribal people called it “itla-okla,” which meant “tree hair.”
+Some thought it resembled a conquistador’s long beard and began calling it “Barbe Espagnol,” or Spanish beard.

 Over time, Spanish beard became Spanish moss, what it’s most commonly known as today.
-The Polynesians occasionally refer to Spanish moss as “Kali’s hair”, and throughout its natural environment it’s still called “tree hair”, simply because it resembles hair so much!
+The Polynesians occasionally refer to Spanish moss as “Kali’s hair,” and throughout its natural environment, it’s still called “hair” simply because it resembles hair so much!

 Spanish Moss Overview